zorinamaika/csvparser/README.md

 # emapta-csvparser

 CSV Parser

-parses csv file with headers
+A java library that parses csv files with headers